 For information on how to export from Australia, visit

 login to access Micor (meat).
 Exporters and affiliated industries can

 apply for a login.

-The Australian Government Department of Agriculture, Water and the Environment is referred to as 'the Department' in Micor.
-In the same way references to 'a Departmental officer', unless specified otherwise, mean an officer of the Australian Government Department of Agriculture, Water and the Environment with responsibilities under Australian export legislation.
+The Australian Government Department of Agriculture, Fisheries and Forestry is referred to as 'the Department' in Micor.
+In the same way references to 'a Departmental officer', unless specified otherwise, mean an officer of the Australian Government Department of Agriculture, Fisheries and Forestry with responsibilities under Australian export legislation.

 Market Access Advices